check-spelling-sandbox/materialize/doc/user/content/get-started/_index.md

 which allows it to integrate out-of-the-box with many SQL clients and other tools in the data ecosystem that support PostgreSQL — like [dbt](/integrations/dbt/).

-Don't see the a tool that you’d like to use with Materialize listed under [Tools and integrations](/integrations/)?
+Don't see a tool that you’d like to use with Materialize listed under [Tools and integrations](/integrations/)?
 Let us know by submitting a [feature request](https://github.com/MaterializeInc/materialize/discussions/new?category=feature-requests&labels=A-integration)!